timoh6/TCrypto/README.markdown

 Second: after extracting the data from a storage (in reverse order).

-This creates the needed serialize/unserialize plugin:
+This creates the required serialize/unserialize plugin:

     $plugins = new TCrypto\PluginContainer();